Luckily, after the cancelled holidays of this year, there was finally some time away for us. Not aboard, but to the island of Schiermonnikoog.

 When you walk over these huge beaches, you almost feel like walking through a desert… but the sea in the distance will show you are not.
 Oh, and the wind of course…

-We made many great walks, but one is special.
+We made many great walks, but one was special.

 In the hotel where we were staying breakfast was ready at 8:30.
 As we both are always quite really awake, we made already our first walk before breakfast.